MicrosoftDocs/visualstudio-docs/docs/ide/how-to-distribute-code-snippets.md

 Visual Studio 2019:
 **HKEY_USERS\IsolatedHiveName\Software\Microsoft\VisualStudio\16.0_configID\Languages\CodeExpansions\Basic\Paths**

-To view the registry key in this location, load the private registry hive into **HKEY_USERS**.
+To view the registry keys in this location, first close Visual Studio, open the registry editor, and then load the private registry hive into **HKEY_USERS**.

 > [!IMPORTANT]
-> If you check the registry key, make sure you unload the private registry hive before starting Visual Studio.
+> If you check the registry, make sure you unload the private registry hive before starting Visual Studio.

 For example, the registry keys may appear as shown here.